LatentStealth: Unnoticeable and Efficient Adversarial Attacks on Expressive Human Pose and Shape Estimation: Method

 \subsection{Problem Formulation}

 As noted in previous sections, existing EHPS models primarily aim to reduce human pose and shape estimation errors, with limited emphasis on their vulnerability to attacks.
-Although prior work \cite{li2025unveiling} introduced the first adversarial attack against EHPS, exposing its inherent fragility, its real-world applicability remains constrained due to the visible nature of adversarial perturbations and the unrealistic assumption that attackers have access to internal model information.
-These limitations hinder the community's full recognition of the intrinsic risks associated with EHPS.
-To address this, we propose an unnoticeable black-box attack tailored to a realistic setting, where the attacker can only interact with the model through query outputs.
-To avoid detection by the owners of the EHPS model due to excessive queries, the attack is carried out under a strict query budget.
+Although prior work \cite{li2025unveiling} introduced the first adversarial attack against EHPS, exposing its inherent fragility, its real-world applicability remains constrained due to the visible nature of adversarial perturbations.
+This limitation hinders the community's full recognition of the intrinsic risks associated with EHPS.
+To tackle the challenge, we propose an unnoticeable attack method, termed LatentStealth, designed for realistic scenarios where the attacker can only access the model’s output under a strict query budget.

-\textbf{Attacker's Goals.} The UBA is designed with two primary objectives: 1) effectiveness and 2) unnoticeability.
-Specifically, the effectiveness demands that the adversarial examples significantly increase errors in human pose and shape estimation.
+\textbf{Attacker's Goals.} The LatentStealth is designed with two primary objectives: \textbf{1)} effectiveness and \textbf{2)} unnoticeability.
+Specifically, the effectiveness demands that the adversarial examples significantly increase errors in human pose and shape estimation, and the computational cost remains low.
 The unnoticeability ensures that EHPS model owners are unable to identify the adversarial examples.
 The formalization is as follows: